aaknighten/wordpress/README.md

 Below is a Summary of what each template does:

 1.

-2.
+2. KnightenWordPressChef.json:
-3.
+        Installs a complete environment (VP, RouteTable, Subnets, etc.), installs both Chef and ChefDK from the     respected      repositories, retreives the created WordPress that is stored within a repository, generate the Berksfile, set the run list, run, and pass the configuration variables to each file.

+3. Installs a complete environment (VP, RouteTable, Subnets, etc.), installs both Chef and ChefDK from the   respected repositories, retreives the created WordPress that is stored on Chefs Cookbook site, set the run list, and run

-For the purpose of the assignment, please refer to template :
+For the purpose of the assignment, please refer to template : KnightenWordPressChef.json